 The Health Insurance Marketplace is designed to help people who don’t have any health coverage.
 If you have health coverage through Medicare, the Marketplace won’t have any effect on your Medicare coverage.

-Medicare counts as minimum essential coverage and satisfies the law that requires people to have health coverage.
-If you had Medicare for all of 2014, just check the box on your federal income tax form.
+Medicare counts as qualifying health coverage and satisfies the law that requires people to have health coverage.
+If you had Medicare for all of 2017, just check the box on your federal income tax form.
 You won’t have to fill out any additional tax forms, and you won’t have to pay the fee that people without coverage might have to pay.

 The Marketplace provides new health coverage options for many Americans.
 If you have family and friends who don’t have health coverage, tell them to visit HealthCare.gov to learn more about their options.